Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 report_checks -path_delay min_max -format full_clock_expanded -digits 4
 ```
  ![Screenshot 2023-01-30 at 5 41 00 PM](https://user-images.githubusercontent.com/68071764/215495685-e7b43474-bbfc-4b7e-b3c7-9920c2f06c3e.png)

+ For typical cornor both the slack is met i.e., no violation.
+For max and min cornor we have to do it seperatly because multicornor is not supported.

+The buffer which we have:

 ![Screenshot 2023-01-30 at 4 27 15 PM](https://user-images.githubusercontent.com/68071764/215495934-b4d8a43e-b25c-484f-9c8c-88dbf02df8c4.png)